Australian of the Year 2015 and domestic violence campaigner

 Rosie is also Ambassador for Our Watch and the Lort Smith Animal Hospital and is Patron of Doncare Community Services and a recipient of The Pride of Australia National Courage Medal.

-Our Early Bird Tickets are now available and are your last chance to save $100 off the standard 2 Day Conference ticket price and $170 off the standard 4 Day Gold Pass Package price (includes 2 Day Conference plus Pre- and Post-conference workshops).
+Standard priced tickets now available for the 2 Day Conference, the 4 Day Gold Pass Package (includes 2 Day Conference plus Pre- and Post-conference workshops) and individual workshops.